 - Rheumatoid arthritis.
 This condition results when your body’s cells attack your protective joint tissues.
 It’s five times more common in females than males and usually appears between the ages of 20 and 50.

 - Osteoarthritis.
 Otherwise known as wear-and-tear arthritis, it’s a degenerative condition where the knee cartilage breaks down over time and may even create bone spurs.

 Knee Pain Treatment

 During your initial consultation with one of the pain specialists at Redefine Healthcare, a physician will perform a thorough physical exam and learn about your symptoms.
 Tell your physician about any recent injuries and all your symptoms.
 You may undergo imaging and or lab tests, such as arthrocentesis to rule out an infection.

-Your treatment for knee pain depends on the cause of your discomfort.
+Your treatment for knee pain in NJ depends on the cause of your discomfort.
 The first line of defense usually consists of rest, ice, and heat.

-If your knee pain doesn’t improve with these home treatments, other treatment options include:
+If knee pain treatment at home wasn’t effective, other treatment options include:

 - Medications.
 Your doctor may recommend pain relievers or drugs to lower the uric acid for gout.

 - Physical therapy.
 Trained specialists create an exercise regimen to strengthen and improve the flexibility of your knee.